-Take a trip on one of the shortest ferry rides in the worl: the four-car cable-guided ironton ferry, which transports cars, people and bikes across the narrows of Lake Charlevoix has been in operation since 1876.
+Take a trip on one of the shortest ferry rides in the world: the four-car cable-guided Ironton Ferry, which transports cars, people and bikes across the narrows of Lake Charlevoix has been in operation since 1876.
 For rates and hours: Charlevoixcounty.org.

 The Sunshine is a 45-foot cruising yacht that sails on both Lake Charlevoix and Lake Michigan.
-The tours are flexible and you can charter your own trip according to your needs.
-Purchase tickets at the kiosk across from Charlevoix City Dock #1 or call for reservations.
-231.547.0266, sunshinecharters.com
+The tours are flexible, and you can charter your own trip according to your needs.
+Purchase tickets at the kiosk across from Charlevoix City Dock #1 or call 231.547.0266 for reservations.

-Visit the 560-acre Young State Park on Lake Charlevoix, Michigan, to camp or simply to enjoy its sandy beachfront.
+Visit the 560-acre Young State Park to camp or simply to enjoy the sandy beachfront.
 A Michigan State Parks Passport is required.

 Find it: 2280 Boyne City, Rd., Boyne City, 231.582.7523.

 Depot Beach on Lake Charlevoix is adjacent to the old train depot, which is now a historical museum.
 The beach has lifeguards, playground equipment, restrooms and picnic areas.